How Much Should You Expect To Pay For Quartz Countertops?June 08, 2021

 Mid-quality quartz ranges from $75 to $130 per square foot

 High-quality quartz ranges from $110 to $200 per square foot

 Now that you’re aware of how much the quartz slabs will cost for your upcoming project, let’s break down the various factors that affect the cost — including installation.

 During your quartz vs granite research, you may have learned that quartz is an engineered countertop material that is manmade blending quartz and other stones mixed with resins and pigments to create a multitude of styles and qualities.
 To differentiate between these different grades of quartz, most distributors will refer to them as closeout, standard, premium, and designer — ranging from least expensive to most expensive.

 In many cases, standard quartz may be more than enough for your project if you’re looking for a more subtle countertop.
 Standard grade quartz is typically available in a neutral color palette of earthy tones, which some individuals may find to be a bit bland.
 When these standard quartz options are discontinued, their grade changes to closeout.

 For a more luxurious quartz option, you may opt for premium or designer grades of quartz.
-Premium and designer-grade quartz countertop colors and patterns are typically more bold and vibrant.
+Premium and designer-grade quartz countertop colors and patterns typically have more depth and enhanced coloration.
 They’re often custom-made for each kitchen renovation project which leaves them with a higher price tag than standard grade quartz.

 Depending on the desired aesthetic of your kitchen, you can choose between two finish options for your quartz countertops.
 The standard option is a polished finish, allowing the quartz slab’s natural beauty to shine and reflect light beautifully.
 Quartz countertops are also available in a matte finish.
 In most cases, the desired finish does not affect the final cost of your quartz countertops.
 However, a matte finish will sometimes cost a bit more, but it depends on the quartz slab distributor.